zle105/academic-kickstart/content/post/20191216/index.md

 ---
-title: WCCM 2020 Mini-symposium on "Advances of Machine Learning in Material Design, Modeling and Processing"
+title: WCCM 2020 MS226 on "Advances of Machine Learning in Material Design, Modeling and Processing"
 date: 2019-12-16
 publishDate: 2019-12-16T20:01:46.120579Z
 lastmod: 2019-12-16